MaxWaterhout/TCN_self_supervised_learning/README.md

 ## 3. Implementation
 For our implementation of the TCN we only use the data of the single-view data.
-The input of the TCN is a sequence of preprocessed 360x640 frames.
-In total 11 sequences of around 5 seconds (40 frames) are used for training.
+The orignal single-view data set contains total of 21 water pouring videos where four of them are fake pouring behaviours.
+No liquids are poured  from these four videos and we did not include the fake pouring videos for either training or testing.
+The preprocessing stage includes video frame resizing and frame normalization.We first resize the original frame from 1080 x 1920 to 360 x 640.
+The mean and standard deviation values for normalization are found from  the pytorch Inception net V3.
+We than concatenate all training videos together.
+Hence, the input of the TCN is a sequence of preprocessed 360x640 frames.
+In total 11 sequences of around 5 seconds (~40 frames for each video) are used for training.
 The framework contains a deep network that outputs a 32-dimensional embedding vector, see fig [1].
 1. one line for preprocessing

 <p align="center">